 Michigan Tech Board Approves Video Scoreboard for Ice Arena

-At its regular meeting today, Michigan Technological University’s Board of Control approved purchase of a new video scoreboard for the John J. MacInnes Student Ice Arena.
+At its regular meeting today, Michigan Technological University’s Board of Trustees approved purchase of a new video scoreboard for the John J. MacInnes Student Ice Arena.
 All funding for the scoreboard and its installation comes from gifts from donors.

 The four-sided Mitsubishi Diamond Vision video board will hang over the center of the ice.
 Each side is 14 feet wide by 14.5 feet high and includes a 14 by 8 foot video screen.
 The total weight of the new scoreboard will be more than 12,000 pounds.